 Shipped in 2021: Delivery model app for drivers in real-time and scheduled delivery incorporates readymade

-APIs with intergration of retailer’s website, mobile app, and their PoS/online ordering system.
+APIs with integration of retailer’s website, mobile app, and their PoS/online ordering system

 Quick note, what the app does:

-- A customer places delivery order through the boons Delivery app
+- A customer places delivery order at the retail store affiliated with the boons delivery program

-- The driver receives a job and accepts
+- The delivery driver receives a job via the boons app and accepts

 - Once the driver accepts the job, navigates to retailer